PeterEGFIbrahim/FMOPhore/README.md

 -PDB,       --PDB_ID                : Specify a PDB ID or a file containing multiple PDB IDs.
 -prot,      --protein_pdb_file      : Path to the protein PDB file.
 -ligs,      --ligand_files          : Path to a single ligand PDB file or a directory of ligand PDB files.
--PDBProcessor, --PDBProcessor       : Prepare the PDBs only.
 -d          --distance_cutoff       : Distance cutoff for selecting residues (or "no_cutoff" for the whole protein).
--FMOPhore, --FMOPhore               : Run FMOPhore.
 -qm         --qm_calculation        : Specify "MP2" or "DFTB" (requires GAMESS software).
 -t,         --timer                 : Timer in days (e.g., `-t 1` for 1 day).
 -c,         --cpus                  : Number of CPUs to use for parallelization.
    ```